If you’re seeking physical therapy for hip pain, you’ve found the right place.

 JACO physical therapists know how to assess and treat your hip pain.

 During your first day at JACO, you’ll meet your therapist who will listen to your history and ask about your pain patterns and your personal goals.
 He/she will take time to assess your mobility and strength before determining which exercises are appropriate for your hip’s unique needs.

 The more compliant you are with your exercises at home, the better your outcomes!
-If you want to try a new exercise/movement, be sure to consult your physical therapist first.

 During the course of your treatment, each session will be used to reassess your symptoms and determine the next steps in your care.

 Total hip replacements are seeing great outcomes, physical therapy can help secure you returning to all your activities.

 JACO Rehab’s therapists can help educate you on expectations during a prehab visit and/or get you moving confidently after your replacement.

 Any surgery can be rough, but rehab is an excellent way to help you gain independence once again.
 Physical therapists know tips and tricks on how to make mobility easy again: bed mobility, walking, squatting, stair climbing, or getting off the floor.
 You’ll even gain insight into how you can return to your favorite recreational activities including but not limited to golfing, paddling, surfing, or hiking.

 Top 3 Frequently Asked Questions about Hip Injuries